A new way to find symbiotic stars: accretion disc detection with continuum survey photometry: Conclusions

 \section{Conclusions}

 We conducted a multi-step, multi-wavelength search for symbiotic stars, aiming to identify their properties in a parameter space defined by photometry from the SkyMapper Southern Sky Survey.
-We were particularly interested in developing ways to find accreting-only symbiotics with detectable accretion discs and without WD shell burning.
+We were particularly interested in developing search techniques that are less biased against accreting-only symbiotics than preceding surveys.
 First, we built a sample of luminous red objects and calculated the SkyMapper parameters most likely to separate symbiotics from isolated cool giants.
 Second, we obtained optical spectra of 234 luminous red objects with outlying SkyMapper parameters.
 Third and finally, we obtained follow-up observations of select targets, including optical light curves and X-ray spectra.
 We have learned the following:

 \begin{enumerate}[align=left,leftmargin=*,rightmargin=0ex,labelsep=0.5ex]\itemsep0.3em

 \item We discovered 12 symbiotic stars (SkySy) and an additional 10 symbiotic star candidates (SkySyC), spanning a wide range of subtypes from accreting-only to burning, with various kinds of donors including M III stars, S stars, and a K supergiant (\autoref{tableskysy}).